 Manage Stress Actively

 Chronic stress triggers hormones that raise blood sugar.
-Practise mindfulness, deep breathing, yoga, or hobbies that help you decompress and restore balance.
+Practise mindfulness, breathing, yoga, or hobbies.

 🩺